slamkajs/rbenv/README.md

 4. Restart your shell as a login shell so the path changes take effect.
     You can now begin using rbenv.

+    **Ubuntu note**: You need to logout/login for terminal to recognize rbenv.

     ~~~ sh
     $ exec $SHELL -l
     ~~~